The final day of 12 tales from behind the lens with The Oxford Blue Pub

 - Flash was in manual

 I had some great adventures in 2016 and this coming new year is going to have so much more.
-There was the highest level of flash used in my photography too which I’m embracing whole heartedly.
+There was the highest level of flash used in my photography too which I’m embracing wholeheartedly.
 Natural light can be beautiful and I use it when I can, so often, last year, it just wasn’t an option for me.
-Finding beautiful flash solutions are one of my priorities and I hope you’ll join me on my lighting adventures, sharing my findings as we go.
+Finding beautiful flash solutions is one of my priorities and I hope you’ll join me on my lighting adventures, sharing my findings as we go.

 Last year I described as “emotional” and that it was.
 This year is about “deep focus” and playing big.
 How are you approaching this year?
-What exciting adventures are you going to make reality?
+What exciting adventures are you going to make a reality?
 Do share in the comments, I’d love to hear from you.